The Effects of Bulimia on the Parotid Gland

 Person searching for information

-Unfortunately, these problems can sometimes change the shape of a person’s face, which can cause them to be further dissatisfied with their body, on top of the body dysmorphia already associated with bulimia nervosa.
+The enlarged parotid glands can change the shape of a person’s face, which can cause further dissatisfaction with their appearance and compound the body dysmorphia an individual may already be experiencing with bulimia nervosa.
+Parotid gland swelling and other issues can cause puffy cheeks, pain, and more.

 50% of bulimia patients report puffy cheeks.

-Parotid gland issues can cause puffy cheeks, pain, and more.
-Sometimes referred to as “bulimia cheeks,” swollen parotid glands are one of the more visible signs of a person struggling with bulimia.
-In fact, as many as 50% of bulimia patients report cheek puffiness caused by parotid gland hypertrophy, according to one study.
-[1]
+Sometimes referred to as “bulimia cheeks,” swollen parotid glands are one of the more visible signs that a person may be struggling with bulimia.
+In fact, as many as 50% of bulimia eating disorder patients report cheek puffiness caused by parotid gland hypertrophy, according to one study.1

 What Are the Parotid Glands?

-The parotid glands are two salivary glands that are located in the retromandibular fossa, an area of the face in front of the ears.
-[2]
+The parotid glands are two salivary glands that are located in the retromandibular fossa, an area of the face in front of the ears.2

 In addition to the parotid glands, there are also sublingual and submandibular salivary glands.
-These all work together to provide the mouth the moisture it needs, although issues with just one gland can still cause significant issues with this system.
+These all work together to provide the mouth with the moisture it needs.

-While it’s often overlooked, saliva is very important for the mouth’s various functions and for maintaining the health of the teeth.
+While it’s often overlooked, saliva is essential for proper digestive functioning and for maintaining good oral health.

 What Problems Can Bulimia Cause?

-Bulimia nervosa, when expressed through self-induced vomiting, commonly causes a condition called sialadenosis, which is a noninflammatory, non-neoplastic swelling of the salivary glands.
-In other words, the condition causes the glands to enlarge, leading to significant cheek puffiness.
-[3]
+Repeated self-induced vomiting commonly causes a condition called sialadenosis, which simply means swelling of the salivary glands.
+In other words, the condition causes the glands to enlarge, leading to significant cheek puffiness.3

-When serious enough, this condition can significantly alter how a person’s face looks.
-This side-effect can be especially distressing for someone experiencing BN, who may already struggle with low self-esteem and poor body image.
+While it’s not inflammatory and is simply a result of the salivary glands working hard to increase saliva production, this condition has the potential to significantly alter the way a person’s face looks.
+This side-effect can be especially distressing for someone who has bulimia, as they likely already struggle with low self-esteem and poor body image.

-If swollen enough, the salivary ducts of the parotids can also become obstructed, which can lead to infection and cause several other symptoms beyond swelling.
-[4]
+However, if swollen enough, the salivary ducts of the parotids can become obstructed, which can lead to infection and cause several other symptoms beyond swelling.4

-Painful lumps may develop, and foul-tasting discharge may leak out from their salivary ducts.
-People may also have trouble talking, eating, swallowing, or even opening their mouths.
-Some people also develop a fever and chills or feel fatigued.
+Painful lumps may develop, and the salivary ducts may produce foul-tasting discharge.
+People may also experience difficulty talking, eating, swallowing, or opening their mouths.
+Some people may also develop a fever and chills or feel fatigued.

 Person visiting doctor's office